membraneframework-labs/guide/guide/creating_app/advanced.md

 ## Dynamic pads

+#### Dynamic Pads

+A dynamic pad is a type of pad that acts as a template - each time some other pad is linked to a dynamic pad, a new instance of it is created.

+Dynamic pads don't have to be linked when the element is started.
+Obviously, the element has to support that, but in return, it gives new possibilities when the number of pads can change on-the-fly.

+Another use case for dynamic pads is when the number of pads is not known at the compile time.
+For example, an audio mixer may have an any number of inputs.

+#### Creating an element with dynamic pads

+Creating an element with dynamic pads is not much different than creating one with static pads.
+The key difference is that we need to specify that one of the pads is dynamic, by setting pad `availability` to `:on_request`.

+Now, each time some element is linked to this pad, a new instance of the pad is created and callback `c:Membrane.Element.Base.handle_pad_added/3` is invoked.
+Instances of a pad can be referenced as `Pad.ref(pad_name, pad_id)`.

+#### Gotchas

+As usual, with great power comes great responsibility.
+When implementing an element with dynamic pads you need to remember to implement `c:Membrane.Element.Base.handle_pad_added/3` and `c:Membrane.Element.Base.handle_pad_removed/3` callbacks.
+`c:Membrane.Element.Base.handle_event/4` might also need some attention as the default implementation won't support dynamic pads.
+And of course, the logic of an element may become more complicated as it has to support changing number of pads.

+## Options

+Both elements and their pads may define their own `options` that parametrize their work.
+For example, some audio decoder may have an option named `bitrate` that represents bitrate of the output data.

+The options for an element are passed when the element is created, while pad options are provided when two elements are linked

+Since each element performs particular tasks, connecting elements together is crucial.
+This can be done via pads

 Dynamic pads ([described here](elements.html#dynamic-pads)) can be linked just like any other pad.
 The main difference is that each link creates a new instance of this pad, so it can be linked multiple times.